≡ Menu

 Conclusion

-Roku’s cash on hand soared beyond US$2 billion in fiscal 2022, illustrating the record cash position of the company.
+Roku’s cash on hand soared beyond $2 billion in fiscal 2024, illustrating the record cash position of the company.
+The unusually high cash to current assets ratio may indicate that the company is on the lookout for potential acquisition.

 Back To Table Of Contents